open-company/open-company-slack-router/README.md

 ## Usage

 Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
-The following usage is **for developers** wanting to work on the OpenCompany Slack Router Service.
+The following usage is **for developers** wanting to work on the OpenCompany Slack Router service.

 **Make sure you've updated `project.clj` as described above.**